Feedback for learning

 - Requiring students to summarise the feedback and demonstrate using it in a future assignment

-- Criteria-based feedback using online feedback tools such as ReView allows students to see how they went on each criterion so they know what to focus on improving.
+- Criteria-based feedback using online feedback tools allows students to see how they went on each criterion so they know what to focus on improving.

 - Self assessment of explicit criteria is associated with improved work in the future (McDonald and Boud, 2003).